vestrel00/contacts-android/docs/groups/query-groups.md

     .find()
 ```

-> Note that it is recommended to get sets of groups for a single account at a time to avoid confusion.
+> ℹ️ It is recommended to get sets of groups for a single account at a time to avoid confusion.

 ## Specifying Accounts